 Assuming $m>n$, the new joint two-point distribution $\tilde{P}(E_n,n;E_m,m)$ is

 where,

 The form of the new density of states, $\tilde{\rho}(E,N)$ can be determined as

 where, $\rho(x,N)$ is the original DOS given in \cref{eq:Poisson_DOS}.
-By numerically integrating \cref{eq:Modified DOS}, we can see in \cref{fig:Poisson_XXZ_DOS_SFF} (top row, middle column) that the DOS is smoothened out.
-However, as mentioned before, the calculation of the SFF \cref{eq:SFF} only involves the distribution of energy differences $E_m - E_n$ and therefore is completely independent of the change in DOS introduced in \cref{eq:smoothenedDOS} and leaves both the analytical expressions of \cref{eq:SFF_Poisson,eq:KPoisson_universal} unchanged (see the bottom row, middle column of \cref{fig:Poisson_XXZ_DOS_SFF})
+By numerical integration \cref{eq:Modified DOS}, we can see in \cref{fig:Poisson_XXZ_DOS_SFF} (top row, middle column) that the DOS is smoothed out.
+However, as mentioned before, the calculation of the SFF \cref{eq:SFF} only involves the distribution of energy differences $E_m - E_n$ and therefore is completely independent of the change in DOS introduced in \cref{eq:smoothenedDOS} and leaves both analytical expressions of \cref{eq:SFF_Poisson,eq:KPoisson_universal} unchanged (see the bottom row, middle column of \cref{fig:Poisson_XXZ_DOS_SFF})

-This was in fact already verified directly in \cref{fig:SFF_numerics} where plots there were computed by selecting levels from the middle of the spectrum.
-As seen in \cref{fig:Poisson_XXZ_DOS_SFF} (top right), the density of states for these levels has no sharp edges and we clearly see that the power-law scaling is robust.
-To end this section, we remark that the formula for the connected SFF shown in \cref{eq:SFFC} does have an dependence on the DOS.
-However, the effect of smoothening the DOS as \cref{eq:smoothenedDOS} is to enhance (double) the coefficient of the power-law scaling form as
+In fact, this was already verified directly in \cref{fig:SFF_numerics} where plots there were computed by selecting levels from the middle of the spectrum.
+As seen in \cref{fig:Poisson_XXZ_DOS_SFF} (top right), the density of states for these levels has no sharp edges, and we clearly see that the power-law scaling is robust.
+To end this section, we remark that the formula for the connected SFF shown in \cref{eq:SFFC} does have a dependence on DOS.
+However, the effect of smoothing the DOS as \cref{eq:smoothenedDOS} is to enhance (double) the coefficient of the power-law scaling form as

-See \cref{app:ConnectedSFF} for more details on this.
+See \ref{app:ConnectedSFF} for more details on this.